-- Before running a first-start of the communication server (a first start resets all the configuration data to their default values and deletes all audio data). - Before and after you have expanded (or reduced) the communication server with cards or modules. - · Before and after any major configuration changes.
+- Before running a first-start of the communication server (a first start resets all the configuration data to their default values and deletes all audio data). - Before deleting the MiVoice Office 400 application from the Mitel SMB Controller or before you are resetting the Mitel SMB Controller to factory default values. - Before and after any major configuration changes.

-5. 6.
-4. 4 Restore backup
+5.8.4.4 Restore backup